Geyuan

 Geyuan, Ge Yuan, or Ge Garden is located on Dongguan Street in Yangzhou, a city renowned for traditional private gardens, in Jiangsu Province, southeast China.

 Geyuan is open to the public, with different sections representing each of the four seasons.
 Spring is demonstrated with a picture of bamboo and rock.
 Summer is represented by the steel-grey Taihu stone.
 Autumn is depicted by Huangshan stone, and winter by Xuan stone.

 History

-Geyuan was known as "the garden of the long-lived Ganoderma" during the Ming Dynasty.
-In 1818 (the 22nd year of the reign of the Jiaqing Emperor), salt distribution commissioner Huang Zhiyun bought the land and rebuilt the garden as a private retreat.
+Geyuan was known as the Garden of the Long-Lived Zhi (t 壽芝園, s 寿芝园, Shòuzhīyuán) during the Ming Dynasty.
+In 1818 (the 22nd year of the reign of the Jiaqing Emperor), the salt commissioner Huang Zhiyun bought the land and rebuilt the garden as a private retreat.
 Huang Zhiyun loved bamboo, believing that they were as persistent, modest, straightforward, and loyal as a good man.
-A cluster of three bamboo leaves resembles the Chinese character 个 (pronounced “ge”).
-This was also noted by Yuan Mei, a writer during the Qing Dynasty: "the moonlight made the bamboo shadows hundreds of the character ge".
-The owner chose the name ”Ge Yuan” for his garden to correspond to his name, Zhi Yun (至筠, which also means "bamboo").
+A cluster of three bamboo leaves resembles the Chinese character 个 (pronounced gè in Mandarin).
+This was also noted by Yuan Mei, a writer during the Qing Dynasty: "The moonlight made the bamboo shadows hundreds of gè characters".
+The owner also chose the name "Geyuan" for his garden to correspond to his given name Zhiyun (至筠), which also means "bamboo".